 Nausea and vomiting are very common in pregnancy but are usually mild and only require reassurance and advice.
 However, persistent vomiting and severe nausea can progress to hyperemesis gravidarum.
 Hyperemesis gravidarum refers to persistent and severe vomiting leading to fluid and electrolyte disturbance, marked ketonuria, nutritional deficiency and weight loss.
 Without treatment, hyperemesis gravidarum may lead to central nervous system complications, liver failure and acute kidney injury but these complications are now rare in the developed world.
 See the section 'Hyperemesis gravidarum' at the end of this article.

 - Nausea and vomiting are common in pregnancy, affecting up to 90% of pregnant women.
 35% of affected women are thought to have clinically significant symptoms.

 - Nausea and vomiting in pregnancy are more common in:

 - History of previous hyperemesis gravidarum or motion sickness.

 - Obese women.

 - Women who are sero-positive for Helicobacter pylori.

 - It tends to be a disease of Western society and is less common in developing countries, especially in rural communities.

-- Symptoms usually start between 4 and 7 weeks of gestation and resolve by 16 weeks in about 90% of women.
+- In one UK cohort, nausea and vomiting symptoms usually start between 4 and 7 weeks of gestation (67% of women experienced symptoms between 11-20 days after ovulation) and resolve by 16 weeks in about 90% of women.